IMG-0178.jpg

 Frederic Cheung, R.TCMP

 Frederic studied for two years in a nursing program before deciding to commit fully to studies on TCM and acupuncture in 1995 at the Institute of Chinese Medicine and Acupuncture of Canada.
-In 1999, he graduated and started working full time under his teacher Prof. Cedric Cheung at the Institute in London, Ontario.
-For 13 years, Frederic gained priceless experience treating patients seven days a week.
-His teacher remarked often enough how experience gained in clinical practice is not taught in books.
-In addition, Frederic learned about the "healing heart" from his teacher, which is the understanding of how the healing of the patient comes from within and that a true doctor supports the patient with sincerity, compassion and devotion.
+In 1999, he graduated and started working full time as clinician and teacher at the Institute in London, Ontario.
+For 13 years, Frederic gained priceless experience treating patients and helping TCM students.
+He recalls how experience gained in clinical practice is not taught in books.
+In addition, Frederic learned about the "healing heart", which is the understanding of how the healing of the patient comes from within and that a true doctor supports the patient with sincerity, compassion and devotion.

 In 2007, Frederic took and passed the International Acupuncture Examination in Beijing, China.
 He had learned from various masters over the years.
 The mentality of ‘Always the student’ is part of the cultivation in Chinese medicine that allows us to grow with humility and wisdom.